FreedomIntelligence/RAG-Instruct/README.md

 We provide scripts to **synthesize a diverse RAG instruction dataset**.

 **1. Download Source Documents.**
-We use preprocessed passage data from DPR and embeddings generated with Contriever-MSMARCO:
+We use preprocessed passage data from DPR and embeddings generated with [Contriever-MSMARCO](https://github.com/facebookresearch/contriever) :

 - Download the preprocessed passage data:
   ```bash